Chesapeake Ohio Airport History

 An annual plane show may become a fixture in Huntington.

-Vernon Hinerman, of the Junior Chamber of Commerce, disclosed plans for repeating the recent Huntington show which drew a crowd of more than 10,000 persons to the Huntington-Ironton-Chesapeake airport despite the rain that threatened to stall the proceedings before they began.
+Vernon Hinerman of the Junior Chamber of Commerce disclosed plans to repeat the recent Huntington show.
+The show drew a crowd of more than 10,000 to the Huntington-Ironton-Chesapeake airport despite the rain that threatened to stall the proceedings before they began.

 The Orlando Sentinel, 27 Nov 1939, Mon, Page 5

-Two En Route To Bowman Field Have Narrow Escape
+Army Plane Falls Two En Route To Bowman Field, Has Narrow Escape

 Luiet.
 E.H.
-Callahan of San Antonio, TX who was at the controls, said a gust of wind whipped the plane down on the takeoff.
-The tail landing wheel ripped through telephone lines.
+Callahan of San Antonio, TX, who was at the controls, said a gust of wind whipped the plane down on takeoff, and the tail landing wheel ripped through telephone lines.

 Youngest Flyer Solos on Birthday